ooni/spec/backends/th-007-nwcth.md

 ## Algorithm

 This section describes algorithms and data structures to implement the test helper.
-An implementation is free to choose any equivalent set of algorithms and data structures as long as the end result is functionally equivalent to what we describe in here.
+An implementation is free to choose different algorithms and data structures as long as the end result is functionally equivalent to what we describe in here.

 The top-level algorithm consists of three major steps: